fim/subfinder/README.md

 Sub finder tool for OpenSubtitles API
 ====================

-This is a simple app to search & fetch sub files from OpenSubtitles
+This is a simple tool to search & fetch subtitle files from [OpenSubtitles.org] [opensub]

 Installation
 ------------